SpeakServeGrow · Webinar Strategy

 Handle the logistics.

 Schedule the webinar.
 Set up registration.
-Write the promotional email and the follow-up sequence — including the recording email and the encore invite.
-Create the run-of-show agenda so everyone on your team knows exactly what's happening and when.
-Nothing gets left to the day-of.
+Write the promotional email and the follow-up sequence — including the recording email and post-webinar sequence.
+Create the run-of-show so everyone on your team knows exactly what's happening and when.

 Run the webinar with you.

-I'm in the room, in the background, monitoring the chat, flagging questions worth addressing, watching engagement in real time.
+Especially for your first webinar(s), I'm in the room — in the background, monitoring the chat, flagging questions worth addressing, watching engagement in real time.
 You're not running this alone the first time.
-I’m right there with you.

 Debrief, refine, repeat.